epam/Wilma/README.md

 * **Write some code.** We would love to see pull requests to this tool.
 Feel free to contribute (send pull request) on GitHub.

 #### Advised working environment
+* OpenJDK 13 for V2.0.x
-* Java JDK 8
+* OpenJDK 8 for V1.6.x
-* IntelliJ / Eclipse
+* IntelliJ
-* Gradle, Checkstyle, Git Integration for the IDE
+* Gradle and Git Integration for the IDE

 #### Building with Gradle
 The project can be built by following the instructions described [here](https://github.com/epam/Wilma/wiki/DEV,-Build-from-Scratch).